ItayGarin/ktrl/README.md

 #### Locating your Keyboard's input device

+#### The easy and obvious way
+If you want ktrl to process events from all input devices, just run it without arguments.
+If you also want ktrl to watch for new devices in `/dev/input`, you can pass `--watch` as an argument.
+This could be useful if you use bluetooth devices that connect and reconnect all the time.

+#### Specifying devices manually

-For ktrl to work, you have to supply it with a path to your keyboard's input device.
+If you want to process events only from selected devices, you have to supply it with a path to your keyboard's input device.
 Input devices reside in the `/dev/input` directory.

 Linux provides two convenient symlinks-filled directories to make the search process easier.